CCHA Community Incentive Program: Application Process

 • CCHA will prioritize projects focusing on reducing health disparities among the Health First Colorado population and intends to award a significant portion of available dollars toward these projects.

-Step 1: June 1, 2022 – July 31, 2022 - Regional PIAC issues a request for community organizations to submit funding proposal (application must be completed using the application and budget templates found on the CCHA website)
+Step 1: May 15, 2023 to July 17, 2023 - Regional PIAC issues a request for community organizations to submit funding proposal (application must be completed using the application and budget templates found on the CCHA website)

 Step 6: Awards will be presented at the December Regional PIAC meeting.